Astha-Bhushan/mlutil/README.md

 All notable changes in this project's released versions are documented in the [changelog](CHANGELOG.md) file.

+## Todo

+*mlutil consists of machine learning methods/short hand techniques that we use on every machine Learning Project for better results.
+Methods that are useful for Data mining, Data visuz, Model Evaluation, Improving model parameters and many more.*

+* Select one useful ML workflow.
+* Add your code snippet to [mlutil.py](https://github.com/pawarashish564/mlutil/blob/master/mlutil.py)
+* Create Pull Request.
 <!-- ## License -->

 MIT ⓒ Aashish Pawar.
 Follow me on Github [@pawarashish564 →](https://github.com/pawarashish564)